Denbighshire: Transport

 The North Wales Coast Line running from Crewe to Holyhead is served by Transport for Wales and Avanti West Coast services.
 Trains leaving Crewe to pass through Chester, cross the River Dee into Wales, and continue through Flint, Shotton, Holywell Junction (closed in 1966), Prestatyn, Rhyl, and stations to Bangor and Holyhead, which has a ferry service to Ireland.

 There are no motorways in Denbighshire.
 The A55 dual carriageway runs from Chester through St Asaph to the North Wales coast at Abergele, then parallel to the railway through Conwy and Bangor to Holyhead.
 The A548 run from Chester to Abergele through Deeside and along the coast, before leaving the coast and terminating at Llanrwst.
 The main road from London, the A5, passes north-westwards through Llangollen, Corwen and Betws-y-Coed to join the A55 and terminate at Bangor.
 The A543 crosses the Denbigh Moors from south-east to north-west, and the A525 links Ruthin with St Asaph.

 There are local bus services between the main towns.
 Several services by Arriva Buses Wales run along the main coast road between Chester and Holyhead, linking the coastal resorts.
 Another route links Rhyl to Denbigh.

 Politics

-Denbighshire is represented in the House of Commons by three MPs.
+Denbighshire was last represented in the House of Commons by three MPs.
 The Welsh Labour Party lost to the Welsh Conservatives in the 2019 general election for the first time.

 The following MPs were elected from Denbighshire in 2019: